-Key objective Control point Initiatives IT enablement of key business processes A. Number of IT enabled business processes A1.
+Key objective Control point Initiatives 2 A. Number of 11 enabled A1.
 C-DOC (Customer document)A2.
 Outbound process automation in GSCA3.
 Integrated delivery management

 C-Doc is a web-based document portal that was developed in-house.
 The portal allows access to key documents like product manuals and drawings, facilitates real-time printing, and enables version control.